Home News Jersey City News Hudson County To Host Nonprofit Revenue Workshop March 24

 • Strengthening internal systems that support sustainable fundraising growth

-Organizers will also discuss why some fundraising efforts underperform, how fundraising strategy aligns with an organization’s mission and operational capacity, and how effective nonprofit boards contribute to revenue generation.
+Organizers will also examine why some fundraising efforts underperform, how fundraising strategy connects with an organization’s mission and operational capacity, and how effective nonprofit boards contribute to revenue generation.

-Participants will review how to identify areas where their organization’s revenue may be vulnerable and where opportunities for additional funding may exist.
+Participants will review methods for identifying areas where an organization’s revenue may be vulnerable and where opportunities for additional funding may exist.

 Interactive Activities Will Guide Participants Through Financial Assessment

-The session will follow an interactive format designed to help participants apply the concepts to their own organizations.
+The session will follow an interactive format designed for nonprofit operations.

-The workshop will also examine donor engagement strategies, including approaches for strengthening relationships with individual supporters and communicating an organization’s work to potential funders.
+The workshop will also examine donor engagement strategies, including methods for strengthening relationships with individual supporters and communicating an organization’s work to potential funders.

-Participants will also receive guidance on developing fundraising narratives that communicate mission and results to different audiences.
+Participants will receive guidance on developing fundraising narratives that communicate mission and results to different audiences.

 County Programs Continue To Support Nonprofit Organizations